Skip to main content

 • Malformed header (must be Bearer <key>, not just the key)

-• Using a test key against production (or vice versa)
+• Using a test key against the production URL (or vice versa)